 When working closely with a group of people, where we take inputs and ideas from the outside it is always important to be clear about one’s role during the project.
-While having a lot of joy with organising these little neighbourhood meet-ups we stated for ourselves that we want to provide a platform for people to exchange and express themselves, but also that our task is not only to mediate between the different actors involved.
-We have an active part in presenting solutions and presenting insights through our research that enables residents to get involved within this movement without having to test everything out and get visible.
+While having a lot of joy with organising these little neighbourhood meet-ups we stated for ourselves that we want to provide a platform for people to exchange and express themselves, but also that our task is not only to mediate between the different actors involved but rather to empower and enable people to voice and realise their ideas We have an active part in presenting solutions and presenting insights through our research that enables residents to get involved within this movement without having to test everything out and get visible.
 We will mainly work on a manual of ways to get active and we will look at the ideas that are being provided as a suggestion that can be implemented and assessed as people’s needs.
-Having the slow processes in mind, that interacting with multiple actors involved, bring we would like to speak through actions and prototypes rather than having a lot of meetings that can then bring forth the best solution.
+Having the slow processes in mind that interacting with multiple actors involved brings, we would like to speak through actions and prototypes rather than having a lot of meetings that can then bring forth the best solution.
 In the next step it is also very important to us that our process and our methods are as transparent as possible.
 By providing a digital platform that documents each of our steps we hope to enable and inspire other people to reproduce our approach.
 We also want to provide a manual that can demonstrate how one can get active and be involved within the reshaping process.
 As Interaction Designers our competence is heavily based on designing processes.
-Through documenting our project and the interplay of the different actors in mind we hope to improve the communication between the civil engineering office and the inhabitants. advertise our activism in attractive form to create interest and contribute to the discussion in official entities.
+Through documenting our project and the interplay of the different actors in mind we hope to advertise our activism in attractive form to create interest and contribute to the discussion in official entities.
 We imagine our prototypes and communication methods as active “things” to be talked about from both sides, putting us into the spotlight to have a ground for discussion.

 In design, the attitude towards acquiring knowledge about problems and developing solutions is less traditional than in other subjects.
 Its prototyping methodology consists, as described by the book “Interaction Design: Beyond Human-Computer Interaction” of four stages: “discover requirements, design alternatives that meet those requirements, prototype the designs so that they can be communicated and assessed, and evaluate them.”
 This way of prototypes informing a next generation of prototypes is inherent in all interaction design processes, and is something that is not practised by many other disciplines.
 To upscale this approach into the contemporary systems of city planning would consume an exorbitant amount of resources and overextend their limited amount of resources.
 This “research trough prototyping methodology” therefore presents itself as one of the “unique selling propositions” our process could offer.